Yu's Cognitive Computing and Automation Lab

 Publications: arXiv'25

 Advancing neuromorphic and cognitive-inspired computing paradigms (e.g., Hyperdimensional Computing) for next-generation efficient AI on emerging systems and hardware.
-These projects focus on bridging the gap between neuromorphic computing and real-world cyber-physical applications, developing full-stack solutions that span algorithms, systems, and hardware, including Processing-in-Memory (PIM) technologies.
+These projects focus on bridging the gap between Hyperdimensional Computing and real-world cyber-physical applications, developing full-stack solutions that span algorithms, systems, and hardware, including Processing-in-Memory (PIM) technologies.